Nothing sets a bathroom apart like a custom glass shower enclosure.

 Walk-in Glass Shower Design Without Compromise

-Because tempering is applicable to many commercial glass types, creating a glass shower enclosure that’s safe, easily maintained, and meets a desired aesthetic doesn’t require making sacrifices.
+Because tempering applies to many commercial glass types, creating a glass shower enclosure that’s safe, easily maintained, and meets the desired aesthetic doesn’t require making sacrifices.

 Order tempered glass for your custom shower enclosure.